wp-plugins/related-posts-by-taxonomy/readme.txt

 3. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget == Changelog ==

+= 0.2.1 =
+* Added image sizes and columns to the widget and shortcode.
+* Cleaned up the codebase and made it faster.
+* Added Dutch translation.
+* Added a filter for the caption of post thumbnails.
+* Added two filters for a future settings page for this plugin. (this will be a seperate plugin)

 = 0.2 =
 * Added new feature to display related post thumbnails.
 * Removed the docs that came with the plugin.